harmony-one/docs-home/developers/tutorials/ipfs-filecoin/using-nftstorage.md

 ### Connect to Metamask

-In this step, we will write some front-end code to connect to MetaMask wallet so that you can use is to mint NFT and pay transaction fees in next step.
+In this step, we will write some front-end code to connect to a MetaMask wallet so that you can use it to mint the NFT and pay transaction fees.

 Before we move forward, make sure we have installed MetaMask browser extension and add Harmony Network RPC Endpoint (we will use Harmony Testnet in this tutorial).
 Check more instructions [here](https://docs.harmony.one/home/network/wallets/browser-extensions-wallets/metamask-wallet#1.-adding-a-custom-rpc-endpoint).